HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/installation_sametime_openshift.md

 You must complete the tasks in this topic if you are installing in an Openshift environment before you can install Sametime.

+Refer to [Planning for Openshift](c_planning_openshift.md) for consideratons related to namespace and video.

 1. Deploy in a namespace.
 You can either create a namespace or use the default namespace.
 If you deploy Sametime into the default namespace, there are modifications that must be appled to the Helm chart.

     **Deploy to a new namespace**